 The Treasurer's office has a secure drop box, checked throughout the day.
 It is located at the main entrance of the Court House (Sheriff side).

-Property Tax Payment Information- First half due April 30th
+Property Tax Payment Information- Second half payment due October 31st

-Property tax statements were mailed March 5, 2021.
+2021 Property tax tax statements were mailed March 5, 2021.
 In the event you have not received your statement, please call or email our office.
 If you've subscribed to eNotices, be sure to check your email's junk folder for your statement notification.
-Should you need information or a copy of your 2021 statement, please contact our office.
+Properties with first half balances are now accruing interest and penalty.
+If making a past due payment, please contact our office to obtain the correct amount due.
+You can also check the amount owed here: Search for a property/Pay online.

 COVID-19 Relief for Businesses